 Note – Cutting the main fabric for the towel is not shown in the images below.
 Lay the terry towel flat on a large cutting area.
 Measure and mark a 30″ x 30″ square.
 Cut the terry towel to this size.

-Part B: Sewing the hooded piece and sewing the binding
+Part B: Sew the hood piece and attach the binding:

-- From the binding that you made, cut a 18.5″ long piece.
+- From the binding that you made, cut a strip 19″ long.
 This will finish the bottom hood edge.
 Pin to bottom edge of hood piece.
-Place in sewing machine and sew
+Place in sewing machine and sew.

-- You will now finish the entire outside edge of the towel with the binding.
+- Finish the entire outside edge of the towel with the binding.
 Start at a straight edge and pin the binding along the raw edge.

 That’s it!
-Your hooded towel is complete.
+Your baby towel is complete.
 I hope you enjoy sewing it as much as I did.